VaidhyaMegha/vaidhyamegha-knowledge-graphs/README.md

 - Run
   `java -jar -Xms4096M -Xmx8192M target/vaidhyamegha-knowledge-graphs-1.0-SNAPSHOT-jar-with-dependencies.jar`

+## Features as on current release - 0.4

+- Graph includes trials across the globe from nearly 20 clinical trial registries.
+Data is sourced from WHO's ICTRP and clinicaltrials.gov
+- Links from trial to MeSH vocabulary are added for conditions and interventions employed in the trial.
+- Links from trial to PubMed articles are added.
+PubMed's expert curate this information for each article.

 ## Release notes

+- v0.4
+  - List of trial ids to be incrementally bounced against Entrez API from an AWS server to generate the necessary incremental mappings b/w trials and PubMed articles
 - v0.3
   - Adding links between trials and interventions in addition to trials and conditions.
   - conditions and interventions are fetched from database (instead of files).
 Corresponding edges b/w trials and conditions, trials and interventions are added to RDF.
 For example :